2025 Gaza Strip aid distribution killings: 16–31 July

-On 16 July, at least 21 Palestinians were killed at an aid site in Khan Yunis as a result of stampede and suffocation after tear gas was fired at aid seekers.
+On 16 July, at least 21 Palestinians were killed at an aid site in Khan Yunis as a result of a stampede and suffocation after tear gas was fired at aid seekers.

 On 18 July, civil defense spokesman Mahmud Bassal announced that Israel killed nine aid seekers near a GHF aid center in Al-Shakoush, northwest of Rafah, besides killing one and wounding eight Palestinians near at another GHF site close to the Netzarim corridor, south of Gaza City.

 On 19 July, witnesses and hospital officials reported that the IDF fired at and killed over 32 Palestinian aid-seekers in two locations, namely: Teina - two miles from a GHF aid hub east of Khan Younis - and Shakoush - some hundreds of yards north of a GHF aid hub in Rafah.

 On 20 July, at least 94 Palestinians were killed by the IDF while seeking aid across Gaza, including over 81 killed while trying to reach aid entering through the Zikim border crossing.
 More than 150 people were wounded.
 The UN World Food Program reported encountering massive crowds that came under Israeli gunfire while attempting to access 25 aid trucks.

 On 22 July 2025, the Office of the United Nations High Commissioner for Human Rights (OHCHR) recorded that, as of 21 July, 1,054 Palestinian aid seekers were killed: 766 near GHF's sites and 288 near UN and other organizations' aid convoys.

 On 24 July 19 Palestinians were killed trying to collect aid.

 On 26 July 42 Palestinians were killed seeking aid, including at least a dozen Palestinians waiting for aid trucks at the Zikim crossing.

 On 27 July, Israel said it began "tactical pauses" in three parts of Gaza and announced safe convoys for aid.
 Al-Awda Hospital received 12 killed and over 100 injured after Israeli forces opened fire on a GHF aid site.

 On 28 July 41 people seeking aid were killed by Israeli forces.
 That day, Israel blocked the entry of aid trucks and killed 11 aid protection guards.
 When it allowed them into the strip, most were looted by gangs allegedly supported and supplied by Israel.

 On 29 July, hospital sources informed BBC that an Israeli tank killed six people at a GHF aid site near Rafah.

 On 30 July, medical sources informed Al Jazeera that Israeli forces killed at least 71 Palestinian aid-seekers: 20 at the Morag Corridor near Khan Younis in southern Gaza (according to the Nasser Medical Complex), and more than 51 at the Zikim crossing point, where 648 others were also wounded (according to the Gaza Government Media Office).

 On 31 July, Israeli bombardments in Gaza killed 23 aid-seekers.
 On the same day, the Office of the United Nations High Commissioner for Human Rights (OHCHR) documented that: "In total, since 27 May, at least 1,373 Palestinians have been killed while seeking food; 859 in the vicinity of the GHF sites and 514 along the routes of food convoys."